MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/android.md

 }
 ```

 The `Button.On<Android>` method specifies that this platform-specific will only run on Android.
-The `Elevation.SetElevation` method, in the [`Xamarin.Forms.PlatformConfiguration.AndroidSpecific`](https://developer.xamarin.com/api/namespace/Xamarin.Forms.PlatformConfiguration.AndroidSpecific/) namespace, is used to set the elevation of the visual element to a nullable `float`.
-In addition, the `Elevation.GetElevation` method can be used to retrieve the elevation value of a visual element.
+The `VisualElement.SetElevation` method, in the [`Xamarin.Forms.PlatformConfiguration.AndroidSpecific`](https://developer.xamarin.com/api/namespace/Xamarin.Forms.PlatformConfiguration.AndroidSpecific/) namespace, is used to set the elevation of the visual element to a nullable `float`.
+In addition, the `VisualElement.GetElevation` method can be used to retrieve the elevation value of a visual element.

 The result is that the elevation of visual elements can be controlled so that visual elements with higher Z values occlude visual elements with lower Z values.
 Therefore, in this example the second [`Button`](https://developer.xamarin.com/api/type/Xamarin.Forms.Button/) is rendered above the [`BoxView`](https://developer.xamarin.com/api/type/Xamarin.Forms.BoxView/) because it has a higher elevation value: